 Taking its inspiration from the life and work of Miles Davis, Masqualero is at the classy end of the fun font spectrum.
 Designed by Monotype, this dual-natured serifed typeface packs the flair of Davis' electric funk and rock sounds.
 It can be yours to own and use for £170.

 With its fat shape, the super high-contrast script typeface Marshmallow looks just like the squidgy, tasty treat it's named after.
 Marshmallow might not be suitable for every occasion, but with 820 characters and a range of stylistic alternatives, it's certainly carved out a sybaritic niche.
 You can download it for £27.99.

 If you're familiar with the delightfully bubbly Konga Pro font that was released in 2012, you'll love the more rough and ready version: Konga Rock.
-Dotted with little stylish imperfections, Konga Rock has a screenprinted feel that is sure to give your projects a handmade feel.
-Grab the complete family for £64.10.
+Dotted with little stylish imperfections, Konga Rock has a screenprinted look that is sure to give your projects a handmade feel.

 Just like Masqualero, the Argö typeface is a fun font that veers towards the sophisticated.
 Initially designed as an Art Deco display font, Argö is a serif typeface whose horizontal lines have been replaced with Medieval-style ascenders to create greater flow and versatility.
 It can be yours for just $30.